Back to Comparisons

 • Are receipts and payment records tied to the right property and lease?

 If rent is late, records matter.
-In WA, a landlord dealing with unpaid rent may also need to understand the steps in a WA eviction notice workflow and keep evidence of notices, rent ledgers and communication.
+Depending on the property state, a landlord dealing with unpaid rent may also need to understand the relevant eviction notice workflow, such as the guides for NSW, QLD and SA, and keep evidence of notices, rent ledgers and communication.

 Feature comparison